Jeanne Carmen: Career

+Frank Sinatra encouraged her move to Hollywood, where she shifted her focus to acting.
+Her striking looks quickly landed her roles in numerous low-budget "B" movies, earning her the nickname "Queen of the B-Movies".
+Her roles often cast her as a femme fatale and spirited character.

-In Hollywood she appeared in B-movies such as Guns Don't Argue and The Monster of Piedras Blancas.
+In Hollywood, she appeared in B-movies such as Guns Don't Argue and The Monster of Piedras Blancas.
 She played both brassy platinum-blondes and (with her natural dark hair) sultry Spanish women.
-Carmen's smoldering good looks, hourglass figure, and striking green eyes quickly landed her on the big screen in 1956 playing a feisty Spanish senorita named "Serelda" in the film The Three Outlaws, a Western based on the same events as the later Butch Cassidy and the Sundance Kid, and co-starring Neville Brand and Alan Hale, Jr as Butch and Sundance.
-She was then cast by producer/director Howard W. Koch as an Indian girl in War Drums alongside Lex Barker of Tarzan fame.
-Koch took a liking to Carmen and cast her in his next film for Warner Bros, the teenage rock 'n' roll juvenile delinquent themed Untamed Youth (1957), co-starring Rockabilly legend Eddie Cochran, which inspired Cochran to cover the song "Jeannie, Jeannie, Jeannie" for her.
+Carmen's good looks, hourglass figure, and green eyes quickly landed her on the big screen in 1956 playing a feisty Spanish senorita named Serelda in the film The Three Outlaws, a Western based on the same events as the later Butch Cassidy and the Sundance Kid, and co-starring Neville Brand and Alan Hale, Jr as Butch and Sundance.
+She was cast by producer/director Howard W. Koch as an Indian girl in War Drums with Lex Barker of Tarzan fame.
+Koch took a liking to Carmen and cast her in Untamed Youth (1957), his next film for Warner Bros, co-starring Rockabilly legend Eddie Cochran, which inspired Cochran to cover the song "Jeannie, Jeannie, Jeannie" for her.

-Carmen also appeared as a femme fatale in Portland Exposé alongside Frank Gorshin who later gained fame as the "Riddler" on the Batman TV series.
-She also appeared in the Three Stooges short subject A Merry Mix Up playing Joe Besser's girlfriend "Mary".
+Carmen also appeared as a femme fatale in Portland Exposé with Frank Gorshin.
+She also appeared in the Three Stooges short A Merry Mix Up, playing Joe Besser's girlfriend Mary.
 The short is notable for the Stooges playing three sets of identical triplets.

 Later years

-In 1998, Carmen was the subject of a TV biography titled "Jeanne Carmen: Queen of the B-Movies," on the series E!
+In 1998, Carmen was the subject of a TV episode titled "Jeanne Carmen: Queen of the B-Movies" on the series E!
 True Hollywood Story.
-The show stated that Carmen maintained a "dangerously close friendship with Marilyn Monroe and The Kennedys" and that after the death of Monroe, Carmen was told to leave town by Johnny Rosselli who was working for Chicago Mob Boss Sam Giancana.
+The show stated that Carmen maintained a "dangerously close friendship with Marilyn Monroe and The Kennedys" and that after the death of Monroe, Carmen was told to leave town by John Roselli who was working for Chicago Mob Boss Sam Giancana.
 Believing her life was in danger, she fled to Scottsdale, Arizona, where she lived incognito for more than a decade.
-Carmen abandoned her platinum-blonde locks, had three children and lived a quiet life, never mentioning her prior life in Hollywood.
+Carmen abandoned her platinum-blonde locks, had three children, and lived a quiet life, never mentioning her prior life in Hollywood.

+Carmen re-emerged in the late 1980s and became a frequent interviewee for television documentaries and nostalgia conventions, often sharing anecdotes about the Golden Age of Hollywood.
+Her life was profiled in a 1998 episode of the E!
+True Hollywood Story.
+She made a final film appearance as Mrs. Lipschitz in the 2005 comedic horror film The Naked Monster, an homage to drive-in movies.

-Carmen's last published interview was on November 21, 2007, by SX News, an Australian weekly gay and lesbian newspaper.
+Carmen's last published interview was on November 21, 2007 by SX News, an Australian weekly gay and lesbian newspaper.